splunk/public-o11y-docs/private-preview/aopt/aopt-workload-details.rst

 Workload Breakdown
 ==========================================================

-Your workload is broken down into its containers, and within the section for each container, there are specific recommendations for CPU and memory adjustments, a chart visualizing its historical resource usage, and on the far right, YAML snippets you can copy to improve its settings.
+Your workload is broken down into its containers, and within the section for each container, there are specific recommendations for CPU and memory adjustments, a chart visualizing its historical resource usage, and in the rightmost column (:guilabel:`Recommended K8s Spec`), YAML snippets you can copy to improve its settings.

 HPA Recommendation